-Because if the most devastating atrocity in the history of humanity can be accepted (not justified!) and transcended by its survivors to create peace, healing and tranquil beauty, honouring those who have suffered while actively and passionately working towards a more positive future to share, so can the devastations we experience in our own lives.
+Because if the most devastating atrocity in the history of humanity can be accepted (not justified!) and transcended by its survivors to create peace, healing and tranquil beauty, honouring those who have suffered while actively and passionately working towards a more positive, peaceful future to share, so can the devastations we experience in our own lives.

 Tam Martin Fowles